-A Scope of Practice discussion document was circulated to the sector, as below,
+A Scope of Practice discussion document was previously circulated to the sector, as below,

 and we have had feedback from all across the sector with the main themes being captured by the word cloud:

-We would like to thank all the social workers who have engaged in the first stage of providing feedback in developing a Scope of Practice.
+We would like to thank all the social workers who engaged in the first stage of providing feedback.

 The feedback we have received has been through a mix of workshops around the country, Webinars, survey monkey, and email submissions.
 ANZASW also hosted several workshops and Webinars for which we are grateful.

 We received a number of suggestions for content that social workers thought should be included, and where they added to the themes in the first section below, we have included them.
 We also received several complete Scope of Practice statements, and these are at the end of this document.